 1/4 cup Niçoise olives, pitted and sliced (or amount to taste)

 kosher or sea salt and freshly ground pepper

 1/4 cup balsamic vinegar

 If you’re using a panini press — preheat the griddle to 375°F (or follow it’s instructions).

 Lightly brush the outside crust of the baguette with Balsamic Vinaigrette.
-Lay on work surface oiled side down.
-Layer with mozarella and tomato slices.
+Lay on the work surface oiled side down.
+Layer with mozzarella and tomato slices.
 Season lightly with salt and pepper if desired.
-Chiffonade basil leaves and sprinkle over the mozzarella.
-To chiffonade: layer the basil leaves on top of each other and roll into a cylinder.
-Slice the cylinder using a sharp knife to get shreds of basil.
-(To see a demonstration, here’s a YouTube Video to watch).
-Sprinkle the tomato with the basil shreds and sliced .
+Chiffonade basil leaves and spread over the mozzarella (see video above).
+Also sprinkle the tomato with the basil shreds and slice.
 Close the baguette.

 Place the sandwiches on the preheated griddle.
 Cover and press lightly for about 30 seconds.
 Then bake for an additional 3 to 4 minutes until the baguette is grill-marked and the cheese is melted.